Jonathan-Git-Hub-dev/JWT/README.md

 ##### Reset_Recieve
 this interface recovers a user and changes thier password, to do so it requires the following data
 - email : eamil fo the accoutn to reset
-- code : emailed varifaction code
+- code : emailed varifaction code.\

 'password' : new passwird
 on success tit provided the calling process recieves an inital base64 encoded access token followed by a comma and this sessions refresh token encoded in base 64
 - 403 : data provided incorrect